jabyrd3/beepberry-sidebutton-helper/README.md

 ## FAQS
 q: is this good? did you do this well?

-a: nope, read the script, this is very-much brute force.
-Someone should write a better version of this
+a: not originally, but then a8ksh4 from the discord gave me a handy bit of python and its lighter now :D.

 q: does this work? are you using it?